thorify/spark-workers/README.md

 Before getting started, make sure you have the following:

 - Docker installed on the machines where you want to deploy the additional Spark Workers.
-- A running Spark cluster with Spark Master already set up.
+- A running Spark cluster with Spark Master already set up as in [The Lakehouse Procject](https://github.com/thorify/lakehouse)

 ## Getting Started
 To add the additional Spark Workers to your Personal Lakehouse, follow these steps: